nikp712/Employee-satisfaction-survey-analytics/README.md

-# Employee Work Years & Promotion Readiness Analysis
+# Employee Work Years and Promotion Readiness Analysis
 Analysis of employee satisfaction survey data using R

 ## Table of Contents